Chris Bassitt: Minor leagues

 The Chicago White Sox selected Bassitt in the 16th round of the 2011 Major League Baseball draft, with the 501st overall selection.
 Bassitt signed with the White Sox, and was assigned to the Bristol White Sox of the Rookie-level Appalachian League to begin his professional career.
-In 2013, he began the season with the Winston-Salem Dash of the Class A-Advanced Carolina League, where he was named an all-star.
-He was promoted to the Birmingham Barons of the Class AA Southern League, and recorded two wins in the Southern League playoffs.
+In 2013, he began the season with the Winston-Salem Dash of the High–A Carolina League, where he was named an all-star.
+He was promoted to the Birmingham Barons of the Double–A Southern League, and recorded two wins in the Southern League playoffs.
 After working as a relief pitcher for most of his career, the White Sox used Bassitt as a starting pitcher in 2013.
 He had pitched to an 11–4 win–loss record, a 3.08 ERA, and 138 strikeouts in 26 games started with Birmingham.
 After the season, the White Sox assigned him to the Arizona Fall League (AFL), where he pitched in relief for the Glendale Desert Dogs.
 In the AFL, he had a 0.90 ERA in ten innings pitched.

 Bassitt broke his right hand prior to the 2014 season.
 He made three rehabilitative appearances with the Arizona White Sox of the Rookie-level Arizona League, before returning to Birmingham on July 29.
 He had a 3–1 record and a 1.56 ERA with 36 strikeouts in 34 2/3 innings for Birmingham.